jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/SlashNext-The-State-of-Phishing-Report-2023.md

 In 2023, SlashNext detected many phishing threats hosted on legitimate infrastructure like Microsoft Sharepoint, AWS, Salesforce, and trusted services vendors.
 It’s important to point out that cybercriminals have increased the use of trusted services attacks because it results in successful attacks.

-**Exhibit 3:** Text-based BEC attacks represent 68% of all phishing in 2023.
+![Image: Text-based BEC attacks represent 68% of all phishing in 2023.]

-*Image description: A pie chart showing the distribution of phishing attacks in 2023.
-The largest slice, representing 68%, is labeled "Text-based BEC attacks".
-The remaining slices are not labeled.*

 ### The Malicious Use of QR Codes
 The threat of malicious QR codes has increased in 2023.
 Threats like QR code phishing (quishing) and QR code login jacking (QRLJacking) are exploiting user trust and convenience, and bypasses security filters.
 Cybercriminals are manipulating QR codes to redirect users to malicious sites to steal login credentials and financial information.
 These malicious QR codes can contain malware to gain access to the user’s mobile device and steal personal and financial information.